hbc/knowledgebase/rc/jupyter_notebooks.md

+# Jupyter notebooks

-this post is for those who are interested in running notebooks seemingly on O2.
+This post is for those who are interested in running notebooks seemingly on O2.
 There is a well written documentation about running jupyter notebook on O2. you can find it here. https://wiki.rc.hms.harvard.edu/display/O2/Jupyter+on+O2.
 However, this involves multiple steps, opening bunch of terminals at times, and importantly finding an unused port every-time.
 I found it quite cumbersome and annoying, so i spent some time solving it.
 It took me a while to nail it down, with the help of FAC RC, but they suggested a simpler solution.
 If you wish to run jupyter/R notebook on O2 {where your data sits}, Here what you need to do :

 Install https://github.com/aaronkollasch/jupyter-o2 by `pip install jupyter-o2` on your local terminal.